The 3,000-Year-Old Mayan QR Code: Fact or Fiction?

 A YouTube channel called Meeko TV posted a video of the puzzling Mayan statue head, gaining over 20,000 views, suggesting it represents a warning of the presence of aliens left by the ancient civilization.

-Although Maya mythology is rife with stories of past disasters and prophecies of future ones, no credible evidence suggests the Mayan QR code is anything of the sort.
+Although Maya mythology is rife with stories of past disasters and prophecies of future ones, no credible evidence suggests the Mayan ancient QR code is anything of the sort.

 The Maya were undoubtedly skilled observers of the natural world, accurately tracking astronomical cycles and solar eclipse predictions.
 However, they didn’t focus on aliens, which contradicts Maya culture and beliefs.